nxmad3/portfolio_symfony/README.md

 After making sure that the database has been filled and the project has been built you can type

         symfony server:start

+## to access at the admin tape /admin and connect with login root and password root